-The directors believe that the proposals in resolutions 1-8 are in the best interests of shareholders as a whole and they unanimously recommend that you vote in favour of the resolutions.
+The directors believe that the proposals in resolutions 1-7 are in the best interests of shareholders as a whole and they unanimously recommend that you vote in favour of the resolutions.
+The directors understand that everyone has their own personal political views so no recommendation one way or another has been made by the directors regarding resolution 8.